Occupational Therapy in Mental Health PG (10414.1)

 Band 3 2021 (Commenced Before 1 Jan 2021)

 Learning outcomesAfter successful completion of this unit, students will be able to:

-1. Demonstrate an understanding of the professional scope of practice for occupational therapists in a multi-disciplinary mental health team;
+1. Distinguish the professional scope of practice for occupational therapists in a multi-disciplinary mental health team;

 2. Demonstrate integrated knowledge of Recovery (theoretical and practical) for individuals and groups;

-3. Demonstrate and appraise occupational therapy process and practice in contemporary mental health contexts; and
+3. Apply occupational therapy process and practice in contemporary mental health contexts; and

-4. Critique the social and medical models of disability in mental health, and their impact on individuals.
+4. Critique contemporary approaches in mental health practice and their impact on people.